 So – now you’ve finally made your first sale via your B2B email marketing – congratulations!
 Sadly many companies stop sending their customers newsletters at this stage…which is a big mistake.

 For starters – it’s easier to sell to an existing customer than try to convince a new one to buy from you; secondly – if someone has become your customer once it doesn’t mean they are going to stay if you don’t provide the right level of customer care and education to them.

-- Onboarding emails – after someone has bought a product or service from you, make sure you send them a series of automated emails explaining how to make most of it; onboarding emails are quite common in SaaS (Software as a Service) businesses (emails how to make most of the tool, how to use specific features etc.), but they are rarely the case with more traditional B2B services such as e.g. agency services.
-This should not be the case though – you can still create an outstanding experience for your clients if you send them follow-up emails how to make most out of the services you delivered.
-Even if you’re selling a traditional product (e.g. laptops) you can take the leaf out of SaaS book and send your customers emails on how to make most out of their new computer.
-Wow them, basically – and then, when the time is right – e.g. in 2 years, and the brand they bought releases a new model – send them a quick email rounding up how the new model could improve their experience and help them more at work compared to the existing model, and asking if they wouldn’t want to upgrade with a 10% discount.
-This requires you of course to plan well into the future, and take an active approach to your email list.
+- Onboarding emails – after someone has bought a product or service from you, make sure you send them a series of automated emails explaining how to make the most of it; onboarding emails are quite common in SaaS (Software as a Service) businesses (emails about how to make most of the tool, how to use specific features, etc.), but they are rarely the case with more traditional B2B services such as e.g. agency services.
+This should not be the case though – you can still create an outstanding experience for your clients if you send them follow-up emails on how to make the most out of the services you delivered.
+Even if you’re selling a traditional product (e.g. laptops) you can take the leaf out of the SaaS book and send your customers emails on how to make the most out of their new computer.
+Wow, them, basically – and then, when the time is right – e.g. in 2 years, and the brand they bought releases a new model – send them a quick email rounding up how the new model could improve their experience and help them more at work compared to the existing model, and asking if they wouldn’t want to upgrade with a 10% discount.
+This requires you of course to plan well for the future, and take an active approach to your email list.

 👉 If you wanna learn more about creating an outstanding onboarding experience for your SaaS tool – check out this post by Userpilot with best onboarding practices for 2020.